 Duration and mode of delivery

-Two days of face-to-face training culminating in the Practitioner exam.
+The course consists of two days of face-to-face training culminating in the Practitioner exam.

 The practitioner exam is 2 ½ hours duration with four questions (20 marks each) per paper.
 Candidates are required to obtain 40 marks (out of 80) to pass.